 *Comment Policy: If your comment is rude, or a rant, it will be deleted.
 If it is critical, please keep it constructive so that I might learn from you.
-If you are obnoxious, threatening, or hateful, I am sorry.
+If you are obnoxious, threatening, or hateful, I am so very sorry for you.

 ** Comment Update: Thanks for your comments.
-Due to the large volume of responses to this post, I can no longer moderate, and so this thread is no longer open for comments.
+Since I have a real life, I’m not able to moderate even half-way well, and so this thread is no longer open for comments.

 ***Final Comment (finally): You can read my response to this post here.